 You can use green peppers or the sweeter and milder red, yellow, and/or orange bell peppers.
-If you don’t have zucchini, use yellow squash–or leave it out.
+No zucchini in the crisper?
+Use yellow squash–or leave it out.
 No black beans?
-Use pinto beans.
-Or, leave out the corn if you prefer.
-See what I mean?
-This is a good clean-out-the-vegetable-drawer recipe.
+Use pinto or ranch-style beans.

 - 4 large bell peppers, halved (vertically, through the stem) with guts removed